CMakePP/CMaize/docs/src/developer/design/overview.rst

 :numref:`fig_architecture` illustrates the overall architecture of CMaize.
 Following from :ref:`cmake_based_build_system` all CMaize infrastructure is built on traditional CMake (denoted by the box labeled "CMake" at the bottom of :numref:`fig_architecture`).
-While not shown, classes in the "Components" box are written using the `CMakePP Language`, which itself is built off of the traditional CMake language.
+Classes in the "Components" box are written using the
+`CMakePP Language <https://github.com/CMakePP/CMakePPLang>`_, which is a CMake module providing the infrastructure necessary to write object-oriented CMake scripts.

 .. attention::